Well Plan Trekking Pvt. Ltd.

 • Max.
 Altitude :5,545 m.

 Early morning climb on top of Kalapathar at above 5,545 m, our highest point of the adventure with magnificent views of mountains including Mt.
 Everest at close distance, after a great time on top descend back to Gorakshep for breakfast and continue to walk to Thugla, from here downhill to Pheriche around the windy valley with a nice scenic walk to Pheriche for the possible lunch stop.
 Pheriche houses many lodges with a health post and a station of HRA (Himalayan Rescue Association).
-From here another few hours of good walk reaches you at Pangboche village for the overnight halt.

 • Accommodation: Tea House